Improx/ModifiedValues/README.md

 If many different modifiers are applied that have the same `Priority`and `Layer`, they will all have effect.
 They will be applied in the same order as they were listed above.
 This ordering is also visible in the `DefaultOrders.cs` class.
 If you are not happy with some of the default ordering, you can always use a custom order in a modifier.
 For example: `Speed.Set(99f, order: 50)`.

+## Priority, Layer and Order

+TODO
+IMAGE for explanation
+Layers for talents, equipment, temporary buffs

 ## Handling Modifiers

 TODO